terraform-viettelidc/terraform-provider-vcloud/website/docs/d/edgegateway.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_edgegateway"
-sidebar_current: "docs-vcd-data-source-edgegateway"
+sidebar_current: "docs-vcloud-data-source-edgegateway"
 description: |-
   Provides an NSX-V edge gateway data source.
 ---

-# vcd\_edgegateway
+# vcloud\_edgegateway

 Provides a Viettel IDC Cloud NSX-V edge gateway data source, directly connected to one or more external networks.
 This can be used to reference edge gateways for Org VDC networks to connect.